David David (surgeon)

 David was created a Companion of the Order of Australia in the 1988 Australia Day Honours.
 He was named 2018 South Australian Australian of the Year in October 2017.

-David retired from clinical practice on 30 June 2018 but continues to teach in medical surgery and allied professions as Clinical Professor of Craniofacial Surgery at the University of Adelaide.
+An alumnus of Rostrevor College, David retired from clinical practice on 30 June 2018 but continues to teach in medical surgery and allied professions as Clinical Professor of Craniofacial Surgery at the University of Adelaide.

 The Australian Craniofacial Unit was founded in Adelaide by David in 1975.
 It remains one of only two such units in the world (the other is in Dallas).
-Before establishing the unit in Adelaide, David studied under Paul Tessier in France, who is regarded as the father of modern craniofacial surgery.
+Before establishing the unit in Adelaide, he studied under Paul Tessier in France, who is regarded as the father of modern craniofacial surgery.

 Personal

 David has been married twice.
 He has four children and nine grandchildren with his first wife.
 He married Bronwyn in 2016.

 While at university, he played for the Sturt Football Club then Adelaide University Cricket Club.
 He won the Bradman Medal for best A-grade cricketer in the 1966–67 season.
 When he moved to England to continue his studies, he played for Finchley Cricket Club in the Middlesex County Cricket League and played with and against international players.